-Northern Nevada
+Nevada

-The Northern Nevada segment consists of the Grand Lodge and Stockman's casinos and is historically the smallest of the Company's segments.
-Our Northern Nevada operations are seasonal, with the summer months accounting for a disproportionate share of annual revenues.
-Additionally, snowfall levels during the winter months can often affect operations, as Grand Lodge Casino is located near several ski resorts, including Alpine Meadows, Northstar and Squaw Valley.
+The Nevada segment consists of the Grand Lodge and Stockman's casinos.
+Our Nevada operations are seasonal, with the summer months accounting for a disproportionate share of annual revenues.
+Winter is a secondary peak season, as Grand Lodge Casino is located near several ski resorts, including Alpine Meadows, Northstar and Palisades Tahoe.
 We typically benefit from a "good" snow year, resulting in extended periods of operation at the nearby ski areas.
-In 2020, this business segment was more negatively affected by the COVID-19 pandemic than our other business segments.